 During voluntary blinking, all the 25 volunteers fully closed their eyelids, thereby resulting in a brief closed phase with zero aperture values between closing and opening phases.
-Moreover, unlike the closing phase, the opening phase happened in two stages; early opening with continuous increase in palpebral aperture, corresponding to phase 3 and late opening with intermittent increase in aperture value, corresponding to phase 4.
-It was observed that about 97 per cent of the initial aperture value was recovered by the end of early opening, phase 3 and the last 3 per cent recovery during the late opening, phase 4.
-Averaging all the normalized palpebral aperture values and the speed values at each time point resulted in the aperture master curve (figure 2a) and the speed master curve (figure 2b), respectively.
+Moreover, unlike the closing-phase the opening-phase happened in two stages; early opening with continuous increase of palpebral aperture, corresponding to Phase 3 and late opening with intermittent increase in aperture value, corresponding to Phase 4.
+It was observed that about 97% of the initial aperture value was recovered by the end of early opening, Phase 3 and the last 3% recovery during the late opening, Phase 4.
+Averaging all the normalised palpebral aperture values and the speed values at each time point resulted in the aperture master curve (Figure 2a) and the speed master curve (Figure 2b), respectively.